Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_folds.rst

 .. rubric:: Footnotes

+.. [#fcell] The term :term:`data cell` used elsewhere in this document is intended to closely reflect the concept of the partition cell.
 .. [#finit] It is acceptable for :mathfunc:`init` to return a type that is convertible to the accumulator's type.
 .. [#feff] Returning an updated accumulated value is generally not the most memory-efficient approach as it requires at least two copies of an accumulated value to be in memory at one time.
            The approach adopted by Phlex is to include a reference to the accumulated value as part of the fold operator's signature.